murugiclin/LAJ/README.md

 What is Lajcoin?
 -------------
+     //JUST CODING FOR FUN AND LEARNING ABOUT DASH CO-ECOSYSTEM FOR REAL SOURCE CODE WITH THE UPDATED GENESIS BLOCK AND NTIME HIT ME UP

 Lajcoin is an experimental digital currency that enables instant, private payments to anyone, anywhere in the world.
 Lajcoin uses peer-to-peer technology